 If you are thinking of breaking into the multifamily market, here are 10 things to consider:

-Investing in multifamilies means multiple streams of income under one roof, which is why so many investors look to multifamilies in the first place.
+Investing in multifamily properties means multiple streams of income under one roof, which is why so many investors look to multifamily properties in the first place.
 Just remember: To keep those streams flowing, you’ll need a marketing plan for your property to keep vacancies low.

 2 – Crunch the numbers.

 It is vital that you do your due diligence when determining the value of your multifamily property.
-Yes, there will be more rent incoming, but there will also be expenses.
-Be sure to overestimate your costs and underestimate your income to see if you can make it work before buying a property.
+It’s a good move to overestimate your costs and underestimate your income to see if you can make it work before purchasing a property.

 3 – Evaluate the equity.